jeffnyman/zil-retro/TUTORIAL.md

 make build testing
 ```

-And that would compile a file called *testing.zil* (using *zilf.exe testing.zil*) and assemble a file called *testing.zap* (using *zapf.exe testing.zap*).
+And that would compile a file called *testing.zil* (using *zilf testing.zil*) and assemble a file called *testing.zap* (using *zapf testing.zap*).
 Then I can do this:

 ```
 make play testing
 ```

 That would open a file called *testing.z3* in whatever Z-Machine interpreter I currently have installed and associated with such files.
-This Makefile clearly wouldn't work on a Windows operating system.
-Eventually I'll include a batch file that would do something similar.
+This Makefile clearly wouldn't work on a Windows operating system but I do provide a [Makefile.bat](https://github.com/jeffnyman/zil-retro/blob/master/projects/Makefile.bat) that serves as a starting point.

 <a name="zilf-repl"></a>
 ## Running ZILF Interpreter

 This is a bit of a side path to creating games but you can use ZILF as a real-time interpreter.
 This can help you try out constructs that you learn in ZIL to see how they work.
 How this works is that you can start ZILF with no parameters to enter an interactive mode.
 In this mode, ZILF can interpret top-level ZIL constructs without compiling.
 MDL could similarly be run in an interactive mode.

-If you are familiar with languages like Ruby, Python, or JavaScript you'll likely recognize this is like a REPL (Read-Eval-Print Loop), where you enter an MDL or ZIL expression, and ZILF evaluates it and immediately prints a response.
+If you're familiar with languages like Ruby (`irb`), Python (`python`), or JavaScript (`node`) you'll likely recognize this is like a REPL (Read-Eval-Print Loop), where you enter an MDL or ZIL expression, and ZILF evaluates it and immediately prints a response.

 By the way, if you're wondering what "ZIL" and "MDL" are all about, check out my [ZIL context](https://github.com/jeffnyman/zil-retro/blob/master/CONTEXT.md).